“Let’s write a guide on how to grow facial hair,” we said.

 Okay, so washing your face is hygiene 101, but a clean face is a must for hair to sprout.
-To speed up facial hair growth you need to approach washing like a military routine: morning and night, every day.
+To speed up growing facial hair you need to approach washing like a military routine: morning and night, every day.

 Washing it twice daily keeps skin free of dirt, oil and dead skin cells that clog up hair follicles and make it harder for hair to grow.

 For best results, use a mild cleaner and warm water.
 Cold water doesn’t effectively remove daily grime and hot water can irritate and dry out the skin.
 Warm water is just right, working to loosen dirt without stripping away your skin’s natural hydrating oils.